Imagine you want to watch a film.

 When I was younger and renting a flat in London, I typically moved once a year.
 This was a great way of avoiding accumulating too much shit.
-When I moved, everything I owned in the world had to fit in the back of a Ford Fiesta hatchback.
+When I moved, everything I owned in the world had to fit in the back of a Ford Fiesta.
 No lorries or workmen were required for the move…I just got in my car and drove to the new flat.

 Our ability to accumulate shit grows as we get jobs and pay rises.
 You may meet someone special and inherit their shit as well.
 When you move in with a significant other, compromises and babies may get made.
+Result: more shit.
 Unless you successfully negotiate with your spouse, you may find yourself losing the war against materialism and end up living somewhere that looks like a cross between a Toys R Us warehouse and Imelda Marcos’ shoe cabinet.

 But the good news is that we can always scrape the barnacles off the hull and travel through life with less shit.
 This requires making conscious choices.
-When I cycle up Mont Ventoux in May, I will be travelling light.
+When I cycle up Mont Ventoux, I will be travelling light.
 I don’t want to be carrying panniers, tents, stoves, tins of baked beans and the kitchen sink up a mountain and then over 530 miles.
 What I will have instead is a credit card that allows me to access all the things I need as if by magic.